-During the three months ended April 30, 2011, Autodesk did not grant restricted stock awards under the 2010 Plan.
-Restricted stock awards granted under the 2010 Plan vest on the date of the next annual meeting.
+During the three months ended April 30, 2012, Autodesk granted no restricted stock awards.
+Restricted stock awards are granted to non-employee directors and vest on the date of the next annual meeting.
 Restricted stock awards are considered outstanding at the time of grant, as the stock award holders are entitled to many of the rights of a stockholder, including voting rights.
 The fair value of the restricted stock awards is expensed ratably over the vesting period.
-Autodesk recorded stock-based compensation expense related to restricted stock awards of \$0.1 million during each of the three months ended April 30, 2011 and 2010, respectively.
-As of April 30, 2011, total compensation cost not yet recognized of \$0.1 million related to non-vested restricted stock awards, is expected to be recognized over a weighted average period of 0.1 years.
-At April 30, 2011, the number of restricted stock awards granted but unreleased was 23,000.
+Autodesk recorded stock-based compensation expense related to restricted stock awards of \$0.1 million during the three months ended April 30, 2012.
+Autodesk recorded stock-based compensation expense related to restricted stock awards of \$0.1 million during the three months ended April 30, 2011.
+As of April 30, 2012, total compensation cost not yet recognized of \$0.1 million related to non-vested restricted stock awards, is expected to be recognized over a weighted average period of 0.1 years.
+At April 30, 2012, the number of restricted stock awards granted but unreleased was 13,500.